View of Dom Luis I bridge from Vila Nova de Gaia

 There’s a huge selection of places to stay in Porto whatever your budget.

-Another interesting place to stay is Passenger hotel.
-This is somewhere I’d definitely like to stay if I return to Porto as it’s actually situated inside São Bento Station.
+Another interesting place to stay is the Passenger Hotel.
+This is somewhere I’d definitely like to stay as it’s actually situated right inside São Bento Station.
 There are a mix of dorms and private rooms with some even overlooking the platforms.

 Why not pin this for later and follow me on Facebook, Instagram and Twitter for more inspiration, photos and updates?